 Contrary to renting a dedicated server, you don’t have to pay for the whole machine to enjoy private, fully exclusive access to resources.
 This is an excellent deal if you are looking to upgrade from a shared and unreliable hosting environment but are not ready yet to take over a complete control over a physical machine.

 - Lots of customization possibilities

 If you choose an unmanaged VPS, you select what OS or applications to run on the server.
-This gives you complete control over what to install and what you want your server to look like.
-You can change operating systems, restart the VPS and deploy Apache or Nginx without affecting anyone else.
+This gives you a complete control over what to install and what you want your server to look like.
+You can change operating systems, restart the VPS and deploy Apache or nginx without affecting anyone else.